 Sep 13, 2015 Orange County Register

-Craig Bond is an applied microeconomist who specializes in natural resource and environmental economics, including stochastic dynamic modeling, resource valuation, consumer and producer choice, and applied welfare economics.
+Craig Bond is an applied microeconomist at the RAND Corporation who specializes in natural resource and environmental economics, including stochastic dynamic modeling, resource valuation, consumer and producer choice, and applied welfare economics.
 He is also a professor at Pardee RAND Graduate School.

 Past research includes a diverse array of applied projects, including the optimal management of high elevation ecosystems in the American West, the economic impacts of invasive species, the economic contributions of aquacultural suppliers of recreational fish, and the economics of genetically modified rice.
 Behavioral stated-preference studies include OHV recreation, Stellar sea lion habitat, attributes of irrigation technologies, high elevation forests, food attributes, and attributes of programs that pay for ecosystem services.

 Methodologically, he has extensive experience with non-market valuation of ecosystem services, as well as panel data and discrete choice econometric methods, and has designed a number of choice-based experiments.
 His structural modelling work focuses on stochastic dynamic programming approaches to adaptive management planning and assessment and sustainability, as well as dynamic games, agent-based modelling, and economic modelling.

 C.A.
-Bond, "Valuing Coastal Natural Capital in a Bioeconomic Framework," Water Economics and Policy, 0, 2016 (forthcoming)
+Bond, "Valuing Coastal Natural Capital in a Bioeconomic Framework," Water Economics and Policy, 3(2), 2017

 Groves, D.G., D. Knopman, N. Berg, C.A.
 Bond, J. Syme, and R.J.
 Lempert, Adapting Land Use and Water Management Plans to a Changing Climate in Miami-Dade and Broward Counties, Florida. , RAND Corporation (RR-1932-MCF), 2018